Skip to main content

 A lot of the things that inflated the runtime of the films came down to necessary interstitial material--like establishing shots--that stage shows don't lean on in the same way.
 The stage show is also skim on things like chase sequences, which fit naturally into the epic fantasy landscape of Wicked, but are difficult to represent onstage.
 The guard pursuit preceding "Defying Gravity," for example, is not in the stage show, and pt.
 2 has even more sequences like this.
 (This is one of the main reasons why anytime I come across a paid writer griping about how "they already told this story in 2 1/2 hours on stage, why couldn't they just do that on film?"
 I have to put myself in time-out ...)

 In order to fit the parameters of a normal film, there was reportedly pressure to cut a lot of material from the show.
 Many of the musical numbers in the film are more important thematically than narratively.
 You could in theory drop "I'm Not That Girl" or "Thank Goodness" and still understand the story.
-But not only are those essential pieces for bargaining with the fans, they become important cradles for the emotions of the story to grow.
+But not only are those numbers essential pieces for bargaining with the fans, they become important cradles for the emotions of the story to grow.
 Elphaba and Glinda's final resting places don't feel earned unless we've followed the chain all the way through.
 Those are steps you can't skip.

 And so, faced with these restraints, they asked for a bigger container.
 And on the flip side of two box office runs, I don't think Universal regrets their decision.